FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Data

 \section{Data}

-For the purposes of this paper, we used the latest version of the SHREC data~set from the year 2021.
-More specifically, we based the presented methods on full-resolution grandmodels (synthetic volumes containing randomly scattered particles) and simulated projections from the \emph{SHREC\,2021 additional} data~set that was made publicly available\footnote{Available for download at: \href{https://www.shrec.net/cryo-et/}{shrec.net/cryo-et}}.
-An example visualization of a~simulated projection using the SHREC simulator is depicted in \cref{fig:projshrec}.
-We use the unchanged simulated projections as a benchmark which we try to approximate with our proposed method.
+For the~purposes of~this paper, we used the~latest version of~the~SHREC data~set from the~year 2021.
+More specifically, we based the~presented methods on~full-resolution grandmodels (synthetic volumes containing randomly scattered particles) and simulated projections from the~\emph{SHREC\,2021 additional} data~set that was made publicly available \ifarxiv \footnote{Download v2.0: \href{https://www.shrec.net/cryo-et/}{shrec.net/cryo-et}, \doi{10.34894/XRTJMA}.}. \fi \ifcell ~(more info at \href{https://www.shrec.net/cryo-et/}{shrec.net/cryo-et}, download version 2.0 from \doi{10.34894/XRTJMA}). \fi An example visualization of~a~simulated projection using the~SHREC simulator is depicted in~\Cref{fig:projshrec}.
+We use the~unchanged simulated projections as a~benchmark which we try to~approximate with our proposed method.

-The steps to create the simulations were described in~\cite{shrec2021}.
-However, at the time of writing of this paper, the implementation is not publicly available and from the description of the steps it is clear that the method is, and rightfully so, very elaborate, and not at all elementary to reimplement (also due to various steps being under-documented, see~\cref{appendix:benchmark}).
+The steps to~create the~simulations were described in\cite{shrec2021}.
+However, at the~time of~writing of~this paper, the~implementation is not publicly available and from the~description of~the~steps it is clear that the~method is, and rightfully so, very elaborate, and not at all elementary to~reimplement (also due to~various steps being under-documented, see~\Cref{appendix:benchmark}).